Almiraat/goFPU/README.md

 The login page was obviously a fake even though it looks legitimate.
 It is a clone.

-I made a few examples clones so you see for yourselves: [here, a fake Gmail login page](https://almiraat.github.io/goFPU/Gmail.login/); and [here a fake Facebook login page](https:/https://mattermost.com/almiraat.github.io/goFPU/Facebook/).
+I made a few clone examples for you so you can see for yourselves: [here, a fake Gmail login page](https://almiraat.github.io/goFPU/Gmail.login/); and [here a fake Facebook login page](https://almiraat.github.io/goFPU/Facebook/).
 Pay attention to the URL of each of those pages.
 Does it look legitimate?

 Be advised also that those phishing messages don't always take the form of emails.
-They can be sent via SMS text message, WhatsApp, Signal or any other communication means.
-Your common sense is the only sure guard against them.
+They can be sent via SMS text messages, WhatsApp or Signal messages, or any other communication means.

+Ultimately, it is your common sense that is the sure guard against them.

 # So, what to do?
 ![](media/pictures/standng_shark.jpg)